Assistant Account Executive Salary

 Common Career Paths for Assistant Account Executive

-Assistant Account Executives do not often transition into Account Director roles.
-The role averages $97K per year.
+Though not the most common occurrence, Assistant Account Executives sometimes become Account Directors, where the average income is $97K per year.
 When Assistant Account Executives are ready for the next step in their careers, they often become Account Supervisors or Senior Account Executives.
 Those roles pay an additional $30K and $26K, respectively.

 Popular Employer Salaries for Assistant Account Executive

 Assistant Account Executives will find the worst pay at Weber Shandwick, where the median salary crawls in at $37K.
 Furthermore, compensation is curbed at $40K, leaving little room for growth.
-Edelman Public Relations Worldwide, Fleishman-Hillard, Inc., and Hill and Knowlton, Inc. are a few other employers known for handing out relatively lightweight salaries ($37K, $38K, and $38K respectively).
+Workers also receive paychecks lighter than average at Edelman Public Relations Worldwide ($37K), Fleishman-Hillard, Inc. ($38K), and Hill and Knowlton, Inc. ($38K).

 Popular Skills for Assistant Account Executive

-Assistant Account Executives report using a diverse set of skills on the job.
-Most notably, skills in Sales, Project Management, Account Management, and Event Management are correlated to pay that is above average.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in Sales, Project Management, Account Management, and Marketing Communications are correlated to pay that is above average.
+Those proficient in Media / Public Relations are, more often than not, also skilled in Social Media Marketing and Advertising.
 Most people familiar with Marketing Communications also know Advertising and Social Media Marketing.
-Most people familiar with Media / Public Relations also know Social Media Marketing and Advertising.

 Pay Difference by Location